 Now that you’ve had an opportunity to evaluate your organization’s succession process and succession bench, take some time to review your organizational chart for dependencies or areas of concern.
 Look for areas of high need, such as:

 - roles where the incumbent is eligible or likely to retire

 - positions that experience high rates of turnover

 - individuals that possess knowledge that is needed but not widely known

-Consider the skills needed for success in these high-need roles.
-Do you have anyone that already has these skills?
+Consider the skills needed for success in these roles.
+Do you have anyone who already has these skills?
 If a skilled person is promoted, who will fill their role?
-Review SIGMA’s Simple Succession Process Recommendations and identify any gaps in your current succession plan.
+Review SIGMA’s succession process recommendations and identify any gaps in your current succession plan.